 Cellphone and cordless phone use were correlated (Pearson r 0.255, 2-tailed, p<0.0001).

-Parents’ perception of health risk from wireless phones was greater for cellphones than cordless phones (Table 3).
+Parents’ perception of possible health risks from wireless phones was greater for cellphones than cordless phones (Table 3).

 The use of both cellphones and cordless phones was a normal activity for the large majority of participants and each was used very differently although the amount of cordless phone use was positively and systematically related to the amount of cellphone use, as reported elsewhere [6, 22].
 The cellphone was more popular for texting, for internet, games and music, as a camera, and for receiving phone calls than for making calls.
 The cordless phone was clearly the most popular choice for long phone calls.

 We now discuss some long-term health considerations.
 In the years since the study, the popularity of the most popular functions described above has grown, with social networking increasing in popularity among adolescents since 2009 .
 In our study, many students used the phone in their lap, sometimes with the lower edge resting against the abdomen with the phone at right-angles to the body.
 Peak-penetration of the energy is focused more deeply when the phone’s antenna is at right angles to the body .
 A majority carried it in a pocket, with many texting from that location.
 Smartphones, which have rapidly gained popularity with adolescents [24, 25] present new challenges as they are continually transmitting data, especially when connected to Twitter or Facebook, and continue to do so while in the pocket (personal communication, C Zombolas, Managing Director, EMC Technologies, 5 December 2012).
 Use of a cellphone in these locations could be of concern for future fertility .

 Another consideration is the growth plate of the femur, located in the metaphyseal region, which would lie directly under the side pocket in many cases.
 The femur and growth plate are in a highly proliferative state during the adolescent years.